Best HDTVs for gamers

 That's the term for the delay, in milliseconds, between a TV receiving a signal and the results of that signal appearing on the screen.
 Those milliseconds are irrelevant for TV shows and movies, and they don't even matter for most games -- the majority of gamers probably wouldn't even notice if their TV was laggy.
 But if you're an attentive, skilled gamer, especially one who plays "twitch" games like Call of Duty, Halo, or fighting games, especially in online multiplayer environments, input lag can mean the difference between virtual life and death.

-CNET just started testing for input lag this year, and so far we've corralled a bunch of 2013 TVs.
+CNET started testing for input lag last year, and so far we've corralled a bunch of 2013 TVs (the 2014 TV are still a few weeks away).
 Here are the best five TV so far, plus one projector, in ascending order of lag in Game mode -- or the least laggy picture mode, if Game isn't an option.
 For reference, we grade under 40ms of lag as Good, 40 to 70 as Average, and more than 70 as Poor.

 Vizio E500i-A1: 32.2ms lag

-Speaking of cheap, this Vizio is one of the least expensive on this list at $650 for the 50-inch size.
-The best gamers might notice a tiny bit more lag than the Sonys in a side-by-side comparison, but it is still extremely fast (as are the ones below).
+Speaking of value, this Vizio is one of the least expensive on this list at $650 for the 50-inch size.
+The best gamers might notice a tiny bit more lag than the Sonys in a side-by-side comparison, but it is still extremely fast.
 Read the full review.

 Toshiba 50L2300U: 33.4ms lag